Wondering what to do in Gold Coast? Here are 9 top tourist things to see and experiences to try…

 Hot Air Ballooning

-An offbeat and a rather memorable thing to do when you are in the Gold Coast is Hot Air Ballooning.
+One of the memorable things to do in Gold Coast Hot Air Ballooning.
 As you take off and rise about 2000 feet above the ground, you get to behold the sweeping views of the majestic Gold Coast Hinterland with regular intervals of temporary mist.
 The entire experience of a 45-minute hot air balloon ride feels no less magical.

 Though a hot air ballooning ride is recommended to anyone (particularly to those who have never tried it before) it can be a pretty romantic experience for honeymooners traveling to the Gold Coast.
 Speaking of the costs, it is about 300 dollars per person.

-Disclaimer: I was invited by Queensland Tourism for a 5 day trip to the Gold Coast.
+Disclaimer: I was invited by Queensland Tourism and Scoot Airlines for a 5 day trip to the Gold Coast.
 Though the trip was hosted by them, all recommendations and suggestions are solely my own.
 I only recommend what I personally try and find worth appreciating.
-Also, in addition to a 5-day trip with the Queensland Tourism, I overstayed 3-more nights in the Gold Coast to experience the town at my own pace.
+Also, in addition to a 5-day trip with the Queensland Tourism, I overstayed 3-more nights to experience the town at my own pace and do justice to this what to do in Gold Coast list.